-As you’re probably aware, it’s good practice to have a Balun where BAL(anced) meets UN(balanced) feeder and the following is my latest accessory for when I’m operating “Portable“.
-This is a very simple 1:1 Choke Balun made from a PL259, some RG58, an FT240-31 ferrite toroid plus one of my Ham Goodies Dipole Centres.
+As you’re probably aware, it’s good practice to have a Balun where BAL(anced) meets UN(balanced) feeder and the following shows my “go to” 1:1 Choke Balun when operating portable: It’s made from a PL259, some RG58, an FT240-31 ferrite toroid plus a Dipole Centre from Ham Goodies.

 The PL259 plugs into a radio or ATU and the balanced feeder attaches to the M4 bolts on the yellow centre.
 This also saves using a boxed version which introduces another PL259/SO239 combo – the RG58 coax is kept deliberately short as this is, essentially, balanced line to the Shack.
-8 turns form a resistive choke from 3.5MHz on this 31-mix material.
-Using the slightly cheaper 43-mix material would raise this to around 5MHz.
+8 turns form a resistive choke from 3.5MHz up to 30MHz on this 31-mix material.
+Using 43-mix material would raise this to around 5MHz.

 For more of my words and pictures on Baluns – see the dedicated page here…